-Alarm interrupt output is the function to output "L" from the $\overline{\text{INT1}}$ / $\overline{\text{INT2}}$ pin, at the alarm time which is set by user has come.
+Alarm interrupt output is the function to output "L" from the INT1 / INT2 pin, at the alarm time which is set by user has come.
 If setting the pin output to "H", turn off the alarm function by setting "0" in INT1AE / INT2AE in the status register 2.
-To set the alarm time, set the data of day of the week, hour and minute in the INT1 / INT2 register.
+To set the alarm time, set the data of day of the week, hour, minute in the INT1 / INT2 register, set the data of year, month, day in the alarm expansion register 1 or 2.
 Refer to "4.
-INT1 register and INT2 register" in "
+INT1 register and INT2 register" and "8.
+Alarm expansion register 1 and alarm expansion register 2" in "